2025 Expansion Grants

 There are four types of Expansion Grants in the 2025 Expansion Round:

-- Target Region Expansion Grants – funding additional financial counselling services to address unmet demand in 20 identified regions of high disadvantage
+1. Target Region Expansion Grants – funding additional financial counselling services in 20 identified Statistical Area 4 (SA4) regions of high disadvantage (the regions are specified in our Guidelines)

-- Indigenous Organisation Expansion Grants – funding organisations that are at least 51% Indigenous owned or controlled to deliver additional financial counselling services to address unmet demand in Indigenous communities.
+2. Indigenous Organisation Expansion Grants – funding organisations that are at least 51% Indigenous owned or controlled to deliver additional financial counselling services

-- State & Territory Expansion Grants – funding additional financial counselling services to address unmet demand within each state and territory.
+3. State & Territory Expansion Grants – funding additional financial counselling services within each state and territory.

-- National Expansion Grants – funding additional financial counselling services to address unmet demand for nation-wide services.
+4. National Expansion Grants – funding organisations that deliver services nation-wide to deliver additional financial counselling services

 Approximately $22.79 million in total will be awarded in the 2025 Expansion Grant round.